3aed/Advanced-Fake-Data-Generator/README.md

   - `generate_fake_data()`: Core function for generating structured data.
   - `FakeDataApp`: Class managing the GUI and user interactions.

-## Contributing

-Contributions are welcome!
-To contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes and commit (`git commit -m "Add your feature"`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a Pull Request.

-Please ensure your code follows PEP 8 guidelines and includes appropriate comments.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Credits

 - **Author**: Aaed Hany FarajAllah
 - **GitHub**: [3aed](https://github.com/3aed)
 - **Purpose**: Created for educational purposes, QA testing, and data simulation.

-## Future Enhancements

-- Add support for more data types (e.g., bank account details, usernames).
-- Expand country-specific ID formats.
-- Include additional languages and locales.
-- Add a preview mode for data before saving.

 ---